engeir/fys3002-isr-task/exercise_fys3002.md

 ### Task 1 {-}

 Where could an experiment with these parameters be done?
-Make a sketch that include the radar beam and the magnetic field line, in addition to the radar's approximate position on earth.
+Make a sketch that include the radar beam and the magnetic field line of Earth, in addition to the radar's approximate position on earth.
 Assume that the radar points directly upwards, i.e., towards zenith.

 ### Task 2 {-}